Bitter Melon

 Taiwan bitter melon, very light color, very large, very mild, very rare.

-In parts of Asia developing a taste for bitter melon is part of the passage from childhood to adulthood, though even there most recipes have some step in them that's a largely futile attempt to reduce the bitterness.
+In parts of Asia, developing a taste for bitter melon is part of the passage from childhood to adulthood, though even there many recipes have some step in them that's a largely futile attempt to reduce the bitterness.

-While I enjoy a bitter melon dish now and then, I wouldn't serve one to unsuspecting guests - most Americans aren't accustomed to bitter flavors.
-I often just seed a melon, slice it about 1/4 inch thick, salt the slices heavily and let them sit a couple hours.
-Then I rinse the slices and eat them as a low calorie salty snack.
+While I enjoy a bitter melon dish now and then, I wouldn't serve one to guests without notice - most Americans aren't accustomed to bitter flavors - they even adulterate their coffee with cream (suspected of destroying the health benefits of coffee).
+I often just seed a melon, slice it about 1/4 inch thick, salt the slices heavily and let them sit an hour.
+I rinse the slices and eat them as a low calorie salty snack.

-Buying: The darker green the color the better as they get increasingly bitter and less crisp as they mature.
+The darker green the color the better as they get increasingly bitter and less crisp as they mature.
 If they are yellowish they are useful only for the brilliant red arils surrounding the seeds.
 For use as a vegetable the seed mass should have no more than a faint pink blush surrounding the seeds.
 Select fresh looking fruit without soft spots or blemishes.
-The Indian type tends to get black spots where the points have been damaged and this indicates they aren't very fresh.
+The Indian type tends to get black spots where the points have been damaged.
+This indicates they aren't very fresh.

-Prep: Generally cut off the ends, split the gourd lengthwise and scrape out the seed mass.
-In some cases where they are stuffed they are cut into lengths of about 1-1/4 inch, the seed mass is scraped out for stuffing.
+Generally cut off the ends, split the gourd lengthwise and scrape out the seed mass with a spoon.
+In cases where they are stuffed, they are often cut into lengths of about 1-1/4 inch and the seed mass is pushed out.
+The cylinders are stuffed and set on end for serving.
 The skins are thin and they are very rarely peeled.

-After cutting, recipes call for either salting the pieces, then rinsing, or parboiling.
-These procedures are supposed to reduce the bitterness but aren't really very effective.
+After cutting, many recipes call for either salting the pieces, then rinsing, or parboiling.
+These procedures are supposed to reduce the bitterness but aren't really very effective, and parboiling is thought to reduce the beneficial medicinal value.

-Health & Nutrition: Bitter Melon tastes bitter and medicinal, so it's got to be good for you, right?
-These gourds and their leaves are considered highly medicinal, particularly effective against type 2 diabetes but also against cancer, HIV and hemorrhoids.
-These effects have been neither proven nor disproven by scientific investigation.
-Since this is an inexpensive, commonly available plant usable as-is, the pharmaceutical companies are completely uninterested in sponsoring major research.
-Smaller studies have tended to support bitter melon's reputed properties.
+Bitter Melon tastes bitter and medicinal, so it's got to be good for you, right?
+These gourds and their leaves are considered highly medicinal, particularly effective against type 2 diabetes, but also against cancer, HIV and hemorrhoids.
+These effects have neither been proven nor disproven by scientific investigation.
+This is an inexpensive, commonly available plant, usable as-is, so pharmaceutical companies are totally uninterested in sponsoring major studies.
+Smaller studies have tended to support bitter melon's reputed benefits.

 While bitter melon does not contain quinine, it has been found to have similar anti-malarial properties.
 Anti-viral and antioxidant properties are also suspected.
-Bitter melon is high in minerals and vitamin B, but how much is in a form the body can absorb is not known - again, nobody interested in sponsoring research.
+Bitter melon is high in minerals and vitamin B, but how much is in a form the body can absorb is not known - again, nobody is interested in sponsoring research on something they cant patent.

 gd_bittz 070916 - www.clovegarden.com